 On the first floor the balconies are guarded by great forged iron decorations, while the entrance is bordered by two lions.
 There are regular classical music concerts hosted by the palace (many of them being organized by the Polish Cultural Institute), and this is a good time to visit the building (for otherwise, the main hall of the palace is not included in the regular museum visit and the ladies in charge are of the Red Army type).
 The museum is open between 10.00 and 17.00, closed on Mondays.
 GPS - N44 26.929 E26 05.311

+Nowadays only the Southern wing is properly restored and open to the public, while the Northern one is under restoration (to be open soon, works are almost complete).
 The museum is open daily, except for Mondays and Tuesdays, 10.00-18.00.
 GPS - N44 26.690 E26 05.490

 However the most interesting part of the museum is its Thesaurus, located in the basement.
 It contains 2000 pieces in gold, silver and precious stones, dating from the Neolithic to the 20th century.
-The most interesting exhibits include the Neolithic golden idols, Roman jewelery, an episcopal byzantine cross from Dinogetsia (11th century), the golden cover from Curtea de Argeș (14th century), jewelery of the Romanian royal family.
+The most interesting exhibits include the Neolithic golden idols, Roman jewelry, an episcopal byzantine cross from Dinogetsia (11th century), the golden cover from Curtea de Argeș (14th century), jewelry of the Romanian royal family.
 The most important exhibit is the Vizigoth thesaurus of the 4th century AD, weighting 19 kg. and discovered by a peasant ploughing his land in Pietroasa Village.
 The museum is open daily except for Mon and Tue, 10.00 to 18.00.
 GPS - N44 25.908 E26 05.833

 In 1893 the Romanian Government decided to demolish the old voyevodal court and raise on the same location a Royal Palace, preserving Cantacuzino’s church in the middle.
 The design was done by the chief architect of the Romanian royal house, namely Paul Gottereau, and the palace was built between 1893 and 1895.
 Prince Ferdinand and his wife, Maria, moved into the palace in March 1896.
 Between 1900 and 1910, respectively between 1913 and 1915, Maria started to redecorate the interiors, especially the Golden Hall, the Green Hall, the Silver Bedroom (which she redecorated in a blend of Byzantine and Celtic style), the Norwegian Hall and the Paintings Hall.
 This way, the old Romanian architectural lines Ball Room met the Secession or Norwegian halls and the Neo-Romanian White Hall.
 The northern façade was added two new structures with obvious influences from Hurezi Monastery in Northern Wallachia.
 The furniture was ordered in Vienna and Paris.